salma-nyagaka/INTERVIEW-PREP/interview reading/python2.md

 ### Functions and Decorators

 **Q: Explain different types of arguments in Python functions.**
+- Parameter: The variable name in the function definition (name)

-**A:** Python supports several types of function arguments:
+- Argument: The actual value passed when calling the function ("Alice") **A:** Python supports several types of function arguments:

 **1. Positional Arguments:**